 For an overview of state laws on early voting, see the National Conference of State Legislatures' early voting page.

-4. What is the difference between absentee voting and mail voting?
+4. What is absentee voting?

 Absentee voting provides an alternative to voting at the polling place on Election Day.
 Generally, there are two forms of absentee voting: absentee voting by mail and absentee voting in-person.